 Need a place to stay?
-We stayed at Hotel Harrington, just around the corner from Ford’s Theatre.
-This 100-year-old hotel isn’t for everyone, but the price and location are hard to beat.
-Check rates and reviews for Hotel Harrington and other downtown Washington D.C. hotels at TripAdvisor or Booking.com.
+We stayed at Hotel Harrington, which is just a around the corner from Ford’s Theatre.
+The location and price were great, but it’s a little run down.
+Click the button to learn more about this and other downtown hotels at TripAdvisor.

 What’s nearby?
-Ford’s Theatre is in the heart of Washington DC.
+Ford’s Theatre is located in the heart of Washington DC.
 It’s a block from the International Spy Museum, which is really fun for families.
-It’s also within a couple of blocks of the National Portrait Gallery, the Smithsonian American Art Museum and Madame Tussaud’s.
+It’s also within a couple of blocks of the National Portrait Gallery, the Smithsonian American Art Museum, Madame Tussaud’s and the National Mall.